History of African Americans in San Antonio: Events and recreation

 Notable African-American cultural point of interest includes the San Antonio African American Community Archive & Museum.

 Juneteenth

-Juneteenth is an annual celebration recognizing the emancipation of black slaves in Texas.
-President Lincoln signed the Emancipation Proclamation and published it on January 1, 1863, but it did not reach Texas until June 19, 1865.
+Juneteenth is an annual celebration, Texas holiday. recognizing the emancipation of black slaves in Texas.
+President Lincoln signed the Emancipation Proclamation and published it on January 1, 1863, but it was not abided by in Texas until June 19, 1865.
+Texas was the last Confederate state with institutional slavery until June 19, 1865 following the announcement of General Order No. 3 by Union Army General Gordon Granger, proclaiming freedom for enslaved people in Texas.
 Over the next few years, African-American populations across Texas collected money to buy property dedicated to Juneteenth celebrations.

-The State of Texas made Juneteenth a holiday at the state level after Al Edwards, a member of the Texas House of Representatives from Houston, proposed it as a bill.
+The State of Texas made Juneteenth a holiday at the state level after 2007, Al Edwards, a member of the Texas House of Representatives from Houston, proposed it as a bill.
+As of 2021 Juneteenth became a Federal holiday; 70+ years after slavery legally ended, and African Americans still are being treated less than.

 MLK March

 In 1987, the City of San Antonio’s Martin Luther King, Jr. Commission held its first official march, building on marches that have occurred since 1968.
 The event typically draws more than 300,000 participants and is one of the largest in the United States.